-- Shoreham Airport (a minimum of 15,000sqm to be provided: In the period 2019/20: An outline permission for the erection of commercial buildings to provide up to 25,000sqm of B1c, B2 and B8 floorspace (AWDM/1093/17) was granted consent (date of decision: 27 December 2019). - New Monks Farm (a minimum of 10,000sqm to be provided).
+- Shoreham Airport (a minimum of 15,000sqm to be provided: In the period 2019/20 an outline permission for the erection of commercial buildings to provide up to 25,000sqm of B1c, B2 and B8 floorspace (AWDM/1093/17) was granted permission (date of decision: 27 December 2019).
+During this monitoring period (2020-21) an application for reserved matters was registered in October 2021 (AWDM/1831/21) in relation to this outline approval. - New Monks Farm (a minimum of 10,000sqm to be provided).
 Application AWDM/0961/17 was determined on 4th February 2020 (following completion of the associated s106).
-This outline applications seeks full permission for 249 dwellings and other matters including a country park and relocation and extension of a gypsy and traveller site, in addition to outline permission for 351 further dwellings, a primary school, and a non-food retail store (use class

-- A1).
-This retail store replaces the employment allocation originally sought by the Adur Local Plan 2017.
-However, it will facilitate the creation of a number of jobs, and contribute to the local economy. - Shoreham Harbour Regeneration Area (a minimum of 16,000sqm to be provided).
+This hybrid application seeks full permission for 249 dwellings and other matters including a country park and relocation and extension of a gypsy and traveller site, in addition to outline permission for 351 further dwellings, a primary school, and a non-food retail store (use class A1).
+This retail store replaced the employment allocation originally sought by the Adur Local Plan 2017.
+However during monitoring year 2020/21 IKEA announced they would no longer be developing this retail store.
+As such, the commercial element of this site is currently being marketed; the other elements of the permission, including infrastructure, are unaffected. - Shoreham Harbour Regeneration Area (a minimum of 16,000sqm to be provided).
 In the AMR 2019 it was stated that a total of 1275sqm of B1c floorspace had been provided within Character Area 5: Southwick Waterfront and Fishersgate.
 In monitoring period 2019/20 the following were completed:

-Units I-7 Lady Bee Industrial Park: I,275sqm of BIc light industrial floorspace SML College Unit I Technology House West Road Southwick: 459 sqm for BIa office
+Units I-7 Lady Bee Industrial Park: I,275sqm of BIc light industrial floorspace SML College Unit I Technology House West Road Southwick: 459 sqm for BIa office.